Emergency Support Services: Provisions

-ESS teams assist people affected by disaster, usually at Reception Centres.
-Reception Centres may be located at the local community centre, recreation centre, church, or school.
+ESS teams assist people affected by disaster, usually at Reception Centres which may be located at the local community centre, recreation centre, church, or school.

 ESS teams may also provide services in the following settings: outreach services to those unable to leave their homes;

 mass care (lodging and feeding) to evacuees during a major disaster; on-site services to response workers and others.

 Regions

 British Columbia is Canada's third largest province, and its most mountainous.
-PEP divides the province into regions for manageability reasons.
+EMBC divides the province into regions for manageability reasons.